 In Virtus continental championships and the Global Games, athletes may compete in singles, teams, doubles and mixed doubles events.

 Whenever competing at the Paralympic Games or ITTF tournaments, only athletes in groups II1 are eligible to compete, combined in class 11.
 At the Paralympic Games there are only singles competition, while in ITTF tournaments may have singles and team events.

-All past results from table tennis tournaments since the 1995 World Championships, in Belgium, may be found here.
+All past results from table tennis tournaments since the Belgium 1995 World Championships can be found here.

 Results and Rankings